-Jimmy ran to the work-ute and before the dust settled he returned with the aviator.
-“We found it amongst a pile of crap under the plane’s seats.”
+Jimmy ran to the work-ute and before the dust settled he returned with the pilot.
+“We found it amongst a pile of crap under one of the plane’s seats.”

-The pilot dropped the rumpled letter onto the table.
+The pilot dropped the crumpled letter onto the table.
 “I’m paid to fly, not clean.”

-“You’re paid to deliver mail too.”
-Jack opened the envelope.
+“You’re paid to deliver mail too,” mumbled Jack, opening the envelope.

-“It’s for this fancy grey powder.”
-The cook showed them the vase’s floury contents.
+“It’s for this fancy grey powder,” said the cook showing them the vase’s floury contents.